Join la mèche

 A landmark Oslo court ruling requires downstream emissions to be taken into account before permits are granted.

-The Oslo District Court in Norway has made a landmark decision in the fight against climate change, requiring energy companies to consider the industry's total carbon footprint when awarding oil and gas licenses.
+The Oslo District Court in Norway has made a landmark decision in the fight against climate change, requiring energy companies to consider the industry’s total carbon footprint when awarding oil and gas licenses.
 The decision, which invalidated three licenses held by companies such as Equinor and Aker BP for failing to take downstream emissions into account, represents a major victory for environmental campaigners.
-It highlights the responsibility of companies for the emissions resulting from the combustion of their products.
-The need to include downstream emissions in Environmental Impact Assessments (EIAs) could radically change the way licenses are granted, not only in Norway but potentially worldwide, by forcing governments and industries to reconsider the climate impact of fossil fuel production.
-This decision could inspire similar legal challenges in other countries, underlining the urgency of aligning fossil resource exploitation with global climate objectives.
+It highlights companies’ responsibility for the emissions resulting from the combustion of their products.
+The need to include downstream emissions in environmental impact assessments (EIAs) could radically change the way licenses are granted, not only in Norway but potentially worldwide, forcing governments and industries to reconsider the climate impact of fossil fuel production.
+This decision could inspire similar legal challenges in other countries, underlining the urgency of aligning the exploitation of fossil resources with global climate objectives.

 News from the front